ossdhaval/mysite/source/while-coding/git-commands-notes.md

-get current commit history of your local active branch ( HEAD points to local active branch ) git log HEAD
+get current commit history of your local active branch ( HEAD points to local active branch ) `git log HEAD`
 Note : HEAD is case-sensitive

-get current commit history of your remote branch ( origin usually points to branch that is your current remote  ) git log origin
+get current commit history of your remote branch ( origin usually points to branch that is your current remote  ) `git log origin`

 to see what code actually changed use 'patch' option.
-And to limit commits use '<number>' option git log --patch
+`git log --patch`

-to limit commits use '<number>' option git log -8
+to limit commits use option
+`git log -8`

  To see status of all files with short representation of status : git status --short